CheXmask-U: Quantifying uncertainty in landmark-based anatomical segmentation for X-ray images: Experiments and Results

 \subsection{Dataset, implementation and training details}

 We trained a HybridGNet model for lung and heart landmark-based segmentation using the chest X-ray datasets JSRT \cite{shiraishi2000development}, Padchest \cite{bustos2020padchest}, Montgomery \cite{montgomeryset} and Shenzhen \cite{shenzhen}.
 Graphs were constructed from the landmark coordinates, with each landmark defining a node and the adjacency matrix encoding anatomical connectivity, shared across all subjects.
 Following the heterogeneous-label training strategy of \cite{hybridgnet-isbi}, each batch contains images from a single dataset, and the loss is evaluated only on the nodes corresponding to available annotations.
 Compared to the original model, we used a higher weighting for the KL divergence term to encourage more structured latent representations: the KL weight was initialized at $1\times 10^{-5}$ and gradually increased to $1\times 10^{-2}$ during training.
+We observed that very low KL weights lead to near-zero latent posterior variance, resulting in uninformative uncertainty estimates, while excessively large values degrade segmentation accuracy.
+The adopted KL schedule prevents the decoder from ignoring the latent variables and preserves a structured latent space with stable uncertainty estimates while maintaining predictive performance.
 On an NVIDIA TITAN Xp GPU, encoding takes ~15ms per image for both variants.
 Decoding is efficient at 7.4-19.7ms (faster without skip connections), as multiple latent samples can be batched together.
 This makes encoding the main bottleneck, as it is performed only once per image.
+All experiments are conducted using $N=50$ stochastic samples, which we found to provide stable uncertainty estimates with a favorable runtime trade-off; sensitivity to $N$ and runtime analysis are reported in Appendix~\ref{sec:samples_sensitivity}.
 We now describe the different experiments that validate our uncertainty quantification approach.\\